MattEddy/spreader/README.md

 Spreader
 ========

-Spreader is an application designed to increase the pace as which Users read.
+Spreader is an application designed to increase the pace at which Users read.

 ### Running the App

 We've included a Rackup file (static.ru) so that the application can be served with any Rack compatible server.
+We like thin.

   gem install thin
   thin -R static.ru start